The Cure: Musical style

 The Cure are often identified with the gothic rock genre, and are viewed as one of the form's definitive bands.
 However, the band has routinely rejected classification, particularly as a gothic rock band.
-Robert Smith said in 2006, "It's so pitiful when 'goth' is still tagged onto the name the Cure", and added, "We're not categorisable.
+Robert Smith said in 2006, "It's so pitiful when 'goth' is still tagged onto the name The Cure", and added, "We're not categorisable.
 I suppose we were post-punk when we came out, but in total it's impossible ...
 I just play Cure music, whatever that is."
 While typically viewed as producers of dark and gloomy music, the Cure have also yielded a number of upbeat songs and been part of the new wave movement.
 Spin has said "the Cure have always been an either/or sort of band: either ...
 Robert Smith is wallowing in gothic sadness or he's licking sticky-sweet cotton-candy pop off his lipstick-stained fingers."
+In 2004, Smith observed, "It's always been paradoxical that it's pushed down people's throats that we're a goth band.
+Because, to the general public, we're not.
+To taxi drivers, I'm the bloke that sings 'Friday I'm in Love'.
+I'm not the bloke who sings 'Shake Dog Shake' or 'One Hundred Years'."

 The Cure's primary musical traits have been listed as "dominant, melodic bass lines; whiny, strangulated vocals; and a lyric obsession with existential, almost literary despair."
-Most Cure songs start with Smith and Gallup writing the drum parts and bass lines.
+Most Cure songs start with Smith and Gallup writing the drum patterns and bass lines.
 Both record demos at home and then bring them into the studio for fine-tuning.
 Smith said in 1992, "I think when people talk about the 'Cure sound', they mean songs based on six-string bass, acoustic guitar and my voice, plus the string sound from the Solina."
 On top of this foundation is laid "towering layers of guitars and synthesisers".
-Keyboards have been a component of the band's sound since Seventeen Seconds, and their importance increased with the instrument's extensive use on Disintegration.
+Keyboards have been a component of the band's sound since Seventeen Seconds, and their importance increased with their extensive use on Disintegration.